julienreszka/julienreszka/README.md

 ### Hi there 👋

+### Programming principles debunked

+- ~Don't Repeat yourself~ Generalize only after a threshold of repetition
+- ~Keep it simple stupid~ Architecture it such it can be perfected

 <!--
 **julienreszka/julienreszka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.